-A Blyth-built ship of note from the sailing ship era of earlier times that really must be mentioned was The Williams in which on February 19, 1819, its Blyth-born Captain William Smith (1790-1847) made the first ever sighting of land in Antarctica – New South Shetland.
+A Blyth-built ship of note from the sailing ship era of earlier times that must be mentioned was The Williams in which on February 19, 1819, its Blyth-born Captain William Smith (1790-1847) made the first ever sighting of land in Antarctica (New South Shetland).
 The discovery was made while sailing south to avoid a storm near Cape Horn on a merchant trading journey.
 He later returned to Antarctica to charter the continent but was never credited for his discovery.

-A project is currently underway in Blyth called Blyth Tall Ship, to recreate this expedition using a local crew on the anniversary of the expedition in 2020.
+A project is currently underway in Blyth called Blyth Tall Ship, to recreate this expedition using a local crew.
 One of the first stages has been the restoration of a similar ship to The Williams, a Danish-built Baltic trader ship of 1914 that will be used in the expedition.
 It has been restored at around the same spot in Blyth at which The Williams was built.
 Young local engineering and technology talent is being employed in this development.
 One of the project’s aims is “to provide hope for an entire community emerging from difficult times”.

 Blyth has certainly seen a change in fortunes over the last half a century or so.
 The port was shipping around 6 million tonnes of coal per year in the early 1960s but the later part of the decade proved to be a particularly difficult era for Blyth.

 Blyth’s last shipyard, owned by the Blyth Shipbuilding Company, closed in 1966 and the closure of railways and mines serving the Blyth area had a huge impact on the port.